johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 ## We are looking at just having one version of AVR2ServoNIO sketch in the next full release.

 - This repository will primarily focus on the Arduino Nano and Mega families of boards, as well as the MCP2515 CAN module.
+- I have just added a second sketch for 4 servos and 8 I/O building on Davids library version 0.1.4

 ----